cmdornfeld/solo-project-spike/README.md

 The page will reload if you make edits

 ## Adding a graph
--   Begin by importing the desired type(s) of graphs by importing them as follows:
+-   Begin by importing the desired type(s) of graphs by importing them as follows:<br/>
     `import {Bar, Line} from 'react-chartjs-2'`

--   Render your graph type and pass in your properties (example: data, width, height, id, options, etc):
+-   Render your graph type and pass in your properties (example: data, width, height, id, options, etc):<br/>
     `<Bar data={barData} />`
     - barData can be properties and values of your choosing (example: labels, datasets => labels, data, colors, etc)